-Depending on your hosting server’s setup you might and come up with a.. disappointing grade.
+Depending on your hosting server’s setup, you might come up with a.. disappointing grade.
 Luckily, after checking this site, I got an “A” grade ranking and my website was shown on their website.. boom!
 If your website fails then you have some things you can work on.
-A lot of this ranking will be base don your hosting provider, have they enabled insecure protocols and encryption ciphers on your server?
+A lot of this ranking will be based on your hosting provider, have they enabled insecure protocols and encryption ciphers on your server?

 Sucuri SiteCheck scanner will check your website for known malware, blacklisting status, website errors, and out-of-date software.